Background Processing at Scale

 Increasing Initialisation Rate of Runners

-Because this action is only triggered at most once every minute, then there will rarely be more than one queue processing actions even if the concurrent runners is increased.
+Because this action is only triggered at most once every minute, then there will rarely be more than one queue processing actions even if the concurrent runners are increased.

-That can be done by initiated additional secure requests to our server via loopback requests.
+That can be done by initiating additional secure requests to our server via loopback requests.

 The code below demonstrates how to create 5 loopback requests each time a queue begins: